stroke-modelling/simpy-pathway-model/README.md

 # simpy-pathway-model

-Simpy pathway model for stroke thrombolysis and thrombectomy
+Simpy pathway model for stroke thrombolysis and thrombectomy.
+This models compares the outcome difference between two models of care:

+1. Patients attend their closest unit first for thrombolysis, with onward transfer for thrombectomy as required.
+2. An assessment is done on scene and decision is made whether to bypass a local thrombolysis-only centre and take the patient further to a combined thrombolysis/thrombectomy centre.

 ```mermaid
 flowchart LR